Nick Kyrgios: John McEnroe

 John McEnroe has also praised Kyrgios's talent.
 In late 2018 on the Seven Network's Sunday Night show in Australia, McEnroe said that Kyrgios is "the most talented player [he's] seen in the last ten years" but that Kyrgios may "run himself out", if he continued not to commit himself to tennis.
 While hosting a radio call-in show during the 2021 Wimbledon Championships on BBC Radio 5 Live McEnroe stated that if he could choose any player on the current tour to coach he would pick Kyrgios.

-However, McEnroe has also criticised Kyrgios's behaviour several times.
-Following his loss to Murray at the 2016 Wimbledon championships, McEnroe criticised his temperament, saying: "Kyrgios has to look in the mirror if he wants to become a top player and win Slams."
-He questioned his attitude towards the sport as Kyrgios was reportedly seen watching compatriot Hewitt in a doubles match shortly before his match with Murray.

-Two months later and following his exit from the US Open, Kyrgios was further criticised by McEnroe.
-He called on Kyrgios to retire from the sport, saying: "Nick Kyrgios, if you don't want to be a professional tennis player, do something else."
-The comments came shortly after his third round defeat by Illya Marchenko, in which he retired due to a hip injury.
-McEnroe commented: "He's hurt because he's not training enough."

 Off the court

 Persona outside professional tennis

 Those who know Kyrgios personally say his off-court personality is very different from his on-court antics.
-Hugh van Cuylenburg, founder of the Resilience Project says: “Everyone who has ever met him say he’s a sensational person who cares deeply about other people.
-He doesn’t seek recognition or publicity for the good things he does."On a similar note, fellow Australian, Jason Kubler, said:“Every time I see him, he’s smiling.
-Every time I’m around him, it seems like I’m laughing.
-So it’s kind of weird when I read or see the comments about him, knowing him the way I do.
-He's just one of those people if you were to hang around him or spend any sort of quality time with him, you’d fall in love with him.”
+Hugh van Cuylenburg, founder of the Resilience Project says: "Everyone who has ever met him say he's a sensational person who cares deeply about other people.
+He doesn't seek recognition or publicity for the good things he does."On a similar note, fellow Australian, Jason Kubler, said:"Every time I see him, he's smiling.
+Every time I'm around him, it seems like I'm laughing.
+So it's kind of weird when I read or see the comments about him, knowing him the way I do.
+He's just one of those people if you were to hang around him or spend any sort of quality time with him, you'd fall in love with him."